vipersnews/Ansible-IOS-Updater/README.md

 # Ansible
-A simple ansible script to upgrade your IOS, verify MD5 and set this to Boot.
+A simple ansible script to check if your IOS exists in flash, if not, FTP your IOS, verify MD5 and set this to Boot.

 This usess an inventory for all your hosts, a group-vars file for your username and password.